Cloak and Dagger (characters)

 Cloak (Tyrone "Ty" Johnson) and Dagger (Tandy Bowen) are a superhero duo appearing in American comic books published by Marvel Comics.
 Created by writer Bill Mantlo and artist Ed Hannigan, the characters first appeared in Peter Parker, the Spectacular Spider-Man #64 (March 1982).

+Cloak and Dagger are teenagers who were injected with synthetic heroin that gave them the twin superpowers of light and darkforce control.
+Dagger can create daggers of light and use her power to heal, while Cloak can teleport and turn intangible through the darkforce.
+Both draw powers from the emotions of those they touch, Dagger through hope and Cloak through fear.

 Marvel Television produced a two-season self-titled live-action television series set in the Marvel Cinematic Universe, with Aubrey Joseph as Ty Johnson and Olivia Holt as Tandy Bowen.
 Additionally, Joseph and Holt reprised their roles in the third season of Runaways following the former series' cancellation.

 Concept and creation

 The inspiration for Cloak and Dagger came to Bill Mantlo after a visit to Ellis Island.
 He recounted, "They came in the night, when all was silent and my mind was blank.
 They came completely conceived as to their powers and attributes, their origin and motivation.
 They embodied between them all that fear and misery, hunger and longing that had haunted me on Ellis Island."

 Ed Hannigan, Mantlo's artist collaborator on Peter Parker, the Spectacular Spider-Man, recalled that he and Mantlo jointly came up with the characters' visual design: "Bill had a short page or two synopsis of the story that he showed me, and we discussed what the characters would look like.
 He gave me a lot of leeway, but it was fairly obvious that Cloak would be black and have a big 'animated' black cloak and Dagger would be white with a skintight leotard-type thing.
 I am not sure, but I think I might have come up with her ballet angle.
 I put the same kind of amulet/clasp on both costumes and came up with the dagger-shaped cutout on her costume, which was quite daring at the time."